PROMOTING HEALTH AND WELLBEING

 A community setting such as a market is a suitable environment to create demand for cardiovascular disease prevention

 The co-development of the intervention was instrumental to the success of the intervention; the insights of the participants in the concept mapping workshop clearly identified the facilitators and barriers later observed during implementation and in findings from evaluation activities.
 The study is generating evidence that given an enabling environment, communities can develop contextually appropriate solutions to address health-related challenges.
-The response to the kiosks was enthusiastic and exceeded all expectations, with 2224 people screened over a six month period.
-The kiosks were successfully integrated into the market milieu but were readily identifiable as being health-focused.
+The response to the kiosks was enthusiastic and exceeded all expectations.
+The kiosks were successfully integrated into the market milieu and were readily identifiable as being health-focused.
 Ongoing analysis of the study indicates the kiosks have created demand for health prevention/promotion services, with calls to provide a wider range of these services at the kiosks coming from the community.

 This is a significant outcome for a feasibility study and speaks to the translational potential of interventions incorporating co-development approaches.